Will Disney+ also have original Marvel and Star Wars TV Shows?

 In addition to The Mandalorian, Disney+ will also feature a Star Wars spin-off of Rogue One about Rebel Alliance freedom fighter Cassian Andor.
 The show will find actors Diego Luna and Alan Tudyk reprising their roles from the film; the showrunner for the series will be writer Stephen Schiff, who last worked on FX's acclaimed series The Americans.
 The series is expected to start filming in 2019.

 That's not all: Ewan McGregor will also be reprising the role of Obi-Wan Kenobi for a still untitled series for Disney+.
 The announcement was made during D23.
 At various points in the last few years, there have been rumors that McGregor might get his own spin-off Star Wars film, but, after the financial struggles of Solo: A Star Wars Story, it looks like Disney+ will be the home for more Kenobi adventures.
-The series will begin shooting in 2020.
+Deborah Chow, a veteran TV director who directed episodes of The Mandalorian, will direct the series, which will be written by Snow White and the Huntsman screenwriter Hossein Amin.
+It will begin shooting in 2020.